 Indian Rafale Jets vs the Pakistani F-16 Jets – Which one of the two fighter planes would you put your money on?
-India has procured the first batch of Rafale Jets while Pakistan Air Force is equipped with mighty F-16s.
+India has procured the first batch of Rafale Jets from France while Pakistan Air Force is equipped with mighty US-origin F-16s.

 Both F-16 and Rafale Jets have never come face to face in any aerial combat (except for NATO drills) and with mounting tensions between India and Pakistan over Kashmir, you could soon witness a showdown between F-16 and Rafale Jets.

 But the question remains, can the US-made F-16 jets that Pakistan Air Force operates match the advanced Dassault Rafales Jets that Indian Air Force is set to operate?
 EurAsian Times analyses the strengths of both the fighter jets and evaluates which air-force – Indian or Pakistani will dominate the skies.

 In the contemporary era of cold warfare, a country’s superiority is rated in terms of the fighter jets it operates.
 Most of the global powers in the modern era have nuclear options to win wars and to deliver that, they need the latest generation of fighter jets.

 The Rafale vs F-16 rivalry goes beyond the India- Pakistan comparison and actually strikes a competition between the US and French defense manufacturers.

 As EurAsian Times reported earlier, Pakistan is placing its fighter jets near the Ladakh border and if tensions continue to flare an ariel showdown between the Indian and Pakistani Air Force is imminent.
 The only difference being that India would be added Rafale jets to its fleet, which are expected very soon.

 Indian Rafale Jets vs F-16 of Pakistan Air Force